mesosphere/dcos-docs-site/pages/services/cassandra/2.6.0-3.11.4/operations/index.md

 Optional parameters:
 - `S3_ENDPOINT_URL`: URL of S3 compatible storage.
 If you want to restore from S3 compatible storage, please provide this parameter in `restore-s3` plan.
-- `AWS_SESSION_ID`: It may also be necessary to set the session ID on how you authenticate with AWS.
+- `AWS_SESSION_ID`: It may also be necessary to set the session ID depending on how you authenticate with AWS.
 - `AWS_SESSION_TOKEN`: It may also be necessary to set the session token depending on how you authenticate with AWS.

 To initiate this plan from the command line: